 Gather details like annual revenue, employee count, business classification and location.

-Request quotes from at least three insurers since pricing varies.
+Request quotes from at least three insurers since business insurance rates varies.

-Focus on exclusions and coverage limits rather than just premium costs.
+Focus on exclusions and coverage limits rather than just affordable rates.
 Some policies include legal defense expenses.

 Verify company and agent licenses through Colorado's insurance department website.
 Check AM Best financial ratings and complaint records.

-Inquire about savings for bundling multiple policies, implementing safety programs or maintaining clean claims histories.
+Inquire about savings for bundling multiple coverage types, implementing safety programs or maintaining clean claims histories.
 These discounts can reduce your annual premium costs.

 Request your certificate immediately after purchase since clients and landlords often require proof of coverage.
 Some insurers provide instant online access while others need several days for processing.